davidmezofi/punch/README.txt

-By default the script assumes /usr/share/groff/1.22.4 to be the location of your groff installation (groffpath/groffversion) and /etc/groff/site-font to be the first directory in your font path (fontpath).
+By default the script assumes /usr/share/groff/1.22.4 to be the location of your groff installation (groffpath/groffversion) and /etc/groff/site-font to be your local font directory (fontpath).

-Most likely the script needs to be run as root, but it depends on your rights to the directories where you want to install the fonts.
+Most likely the script needs to be run as root, but it depends on your rights to the local font directory where the font will be installed.

 For a complete manual run